rails-girls-summer-of-code/summer-of-code/blog/_posts/2014-03-12-companies.md

 team's chances of winning a sponsored seat by helping them prepare an outstanding application.

-If you have the ability to be a 'Coaching Company' we'd love to hear from you:
+If you have the ability to be a "Coaching Company" we'd love to hear from you:
 [summer-of-code@gmail.org](mailto:summer-of-code@gmail.org)

 ## 3. Supporting organizers